haydenschmidt2684/programmer-programming/lang-x86-64-assembly/README.md

 Assemble and build using this line:

-nasm -felf64 helloworld.asm && ld helloworld.o && ./helloworld.out
+nasm -f elf64 helloworld.asm && ld helloworld.o && ./helloworld.out

 # ASSEMBLY VSCODE FOLDER SETTINGS
 This folder contains settings only for x86 and x86_64 Assembly